Argentina during World War II: War's end

-A few days later, on 10 April, the United Kingdom, France, the United States, and the other Latin American countries restored diplomatic relations with Argentina.
-Still, diplomatic hostility against Argentina from the United States resurfaced after the unexpected death of Roosevelt, who was succeeded by Harry S. Truman.
+A few days later, on 10 April, the United Kingdom, France, the U.S., and the other Latin American countries restored diplomatic relations with Argentina.
+Still, diplomatic hostility against Argentina from the U.S. resurfaced after the unexpected death of Roosevelt, who was succeeded by Harry S. Truman.
 Ambassador Spruille Braden would organize opposition to the government of Farrell and Perón.

 The final Axis defeat in the European Theatre of World War II took place a month later and was greeted with demonstrations of joy in Buenos Aires.
 Similar demonstrations took place in August, after the surrender of Japan, bringing World War II to its final end.
 Farrell lifted the state of emergency declared by Castillo after the 1941 attack on Pearl Harbor.

-In early May 1945, amid Germany's surrender at the end of World War II in Europe, two German U-boats, U-977 and U-530 (then sailing in Europe), decided to flee to Argentina rather than surrender to the Allies.
-The subs reached Mar del Plata, Buenos Aires Province respectively on 17 August 1945 and 10 July 1945, and Argentina quickly handed them over to the American military after first summoning US and British Royal Navy experts for interrogating them and examining their logs.
+In early May 1945, amid Germany's surrender at the end of World War II in Europe, two German U-boats, U-530 and U-977, opted to flee to Argentina rather than surrender to the Allies.
+The subs reached Mar del Plata, Buenos Aires Province, on 10 July and 17 August 1945, respectively.
+Argentina quickly handed them over to the American military after first summoning U.S. and British Royal Navy experts to interrogate them and examine documentation.
+U-530's captain did not explain why the ship's log and crew identity papers were tossed overboard or their two-month delay.